liamhendricks/cellblock/readme.md

 out of the tree.
 Both situations can be handled with this Addon.
 There are also customizable in-memory caching options.

-Nearby Cells are chosen in a radius around the origin.
+Nearby Cells are chosen in a radius around a user-defined origin node.

 ## Installation